Temple Shalom By-Laws

 19.0 Revocation of By-Laws

-19.1 The By-Laws of the Temple and all amendments thereto are revoked and replaced by these By-Laws to be effective on March 1, 1978.
-Approved at a general meeting of Members duly convened and held on the 26th day of February, 1978 and ratified and confirmed by an affirmative three-fifths vote of the Members present at the general meeting.
+19.1 The By-Laws of the Temple and all amendments thereto are revoked and replaced by these By-Laws to be effective on September 10, 2024.
+Approved at a general meeting of Members duly convened and held on September 10, 2024 and ratified and confirmed by an affirmative three-fifths vote of the Members present at the general meeting.

 Amended June 15, 1999